 What compelled Governor Ron DeSantis to re-open his state months before other governors?
 How did he balance saving lives from the virus and preserving constitutional liberties?
 And what does he believe is truly at stake?

-News Soundbite: There is a reoccurring temptation to feel that some spectacular and costly action could become the miraculous solution to all current difficulties.
+President Dwight D. Eisenhower’s Farewell Address: There is a recurring temptation to feel that some spectacular and costly action could become the miraculous solution to all current difficulties.

 Jan Jekielek narration: The greatest public health controversy of the 21st century.

 News Soundbite: As of today, all but a handful of states have issued stay at home orders in an effort to keep people safe.

 Gov. DeSantis: We will never do any of these lockdowns again.

 Mr. Jekielek narration: The story of one governor against COVID orthodoxy.

 Gov. Ron DeSantis: When push came to shove, they advocated policies that have not worked against the virus, but have been very, very destructive.